Updated: January 19, 2026

 High-Quality Photos

-Provide professional images that reflect your brand.
-Include a mix of headshots, performance shots, and candid photos.
+Include professional images that reflect your artistic brand, featuring a mix of headshots, performance shots, and candid moments.
+Whenever possible, use high-resolution images that work for both digital and print.

 Music Samples